Sections In This Article

 . . . for intricate watch components.
 Algorithms ensure precise measurements, tolerances, and geometries, contributing to the high precision and quality of watch components during manufacturing and assembly.

 Performance Optimization and Accuracy: Computational algorithms assist in optimizing watch movements for accuracy, stability, and performance.
-Algorithms simulate the behavior of movements under various conditions, fine-tuning mechanisms, and minimizing friction to enhance precision and longevity.
+Algorithms simulate the behaviour of movements under various conditions, fine-tuning mechanisms, and minimizing friction to enhance precision and longevity.

 Horological Innovations and Complications: Complex horological complications, such as tourbillons, perpetual calendars, and moon phases, benefit from algorithmic design.
 Algorithms aid in the creation and optimization of these intricate mechanisms, ensuring their functionality and reliability.